Improving social welfare in non-cooperative games with different types of quantum resources

-\end{definition} Because the social welfare of a solution is characterised by its induced probability distribution, these sets are useful to compare the different types of advice and the quality of equilibria they allow one to reach.
+Because the social welfare of a solution is characterised by its induced probability distribution, these sets are useful to compare the different types of advice and the quality of equilibria they allow one to reach.

-The first set of correlations introduced corresponds to a situation where the advice carries no information.
-Said otherwise, when it can be factorised as a product of $n$-uncorrelated local distributions $L_i$.
+The first set of correlations we introduce corresponds to a situation where the advice carries no information, or, put differently, when it can be factorised as a product of $n$-uncorrelated local distributions $L_i$.